 From the team behind Fratelli Paradiso comes Paddington's beloved converted storefront eatery.

 Barangaroo's sprawling 230-seat restaurant (with a late-night dessert bar).

 Shop 2, 75-79 Hall Street, Bondi

 The same ingredients that made Darlinghurst's A Tavola a hit, but with a heavier hit of the ocean.

 Ground Floor, The Old Rum Store, 10 Kensington Street, Chippendale

-Just 20 metres from Automata, Clayton Wells' new diner doles out an all-day offering, from breakfast doughnuts to lamb shoulder and batched cocktails.
+Clayton Wells' new diner doles out an all-day offering, from breakfast doughnuts to lamb shoulders and batched cocktails.

 60 Bayswater Road, Rushcutters Bay